-The important takeaway here is that a well planned and executed second home strategy is essential to enjoying the warm weather.
-Are you interested in purchasing a second home to lead a snowbird lifestyle?
+The important takeaway here is that a well-planned and executed second home strategy is essential to enjoying the warm weather.
+Are you interested in financing a second home to lead a snowbird lifestyle?
 If so, take a look at some of ourpersonal lending options or get in touch with a Seacoast representative today.

 Ready to start planning for your dream second home?
 Calculate your monthly loan payment with our Mortgage Loan Calculator to help determine how much home you can afford.